 Special thanks go to the Ranui community, for their concept proposal and helping out through the construction phase, Kerry Scott, the artist and constructer of the art column, Askew Contracting for their dedication and skills in preparation and installation of the piece and Metalmorphic, for the engineering design of the pole carrier and the rotating bird sculpture.

-The first photograph below shows Ranui youngster Jewelle Mao (7) helping unwrap the sculpture and the second photograph shows the team taking the wraps off the sculpture.
+The photograph below shows the team taking the wraps off the sculpture.

 Back to top

 A community noticeboard has been installed outside Mungavin Hall, as requested by the Ranui community.

 The noticeboard will be a space for the Ranui Residents Association and residents to share information for the community.

 The noticeboard was installed in September 2012.

 Below is a photograph of the newly installed community noticeboard.